Hello. I’m Deborah Ager.

 Yep, I wrote this in the third person.
 I mean, she wrote this in the third person.

 Deborah Ager, founder of the Book Activation Method, has written professionally for 20+ years.
+She’s taught others to write books, authored them herself, written them for others, and coached people to write their own.

 To put herself through graduate school at the University of Florida (for creative writing—what else?), she wrote copy for the citrus industry.
 Her words sold a lot of grapefruit, and she discovered 57 ways to describe an orange.